Bundelkhand

-Bundelkhand (/'bʊndeɪlˌkhʌnd/, [bʊn.d̪eːl.kʰəɳɖ]) is a geographical and cultural region and a proposed state and also a mountain range in central & North India.
+Bundelkhand (/'bʊndeɪlˌkhʌnd/, [bʊn.d̪eːl.kʰəɳɖ]) is a geographical and cultural region and a proposed state and also a mountain range in central and North India.
+It corresponds to the Post-Vedic Chedi kingdom.
 The hilly region is now divided between the states of Uttar Pradesh and Madhya Pradesh, with the larger portion lying in the latter state.

-Jhansi is the largest city in Bundelkhand.
-Another major city of Bundelkhand is Sagar being second largest city of Bundelkhand and headquarter of Sagar Division.

 Etymology

 Bundelkhand means "Bundela domain".
 The region was earlier known as Jejabhukti or Jejakabhukti ("Jeja's province").
 According to the inscriptions of the Chandela dynasty, this name derived from Jeja, the nickname of their ruler Jayashakti.
 However, it is possible that the name derives from an even earlier name of the region: "Jajhauti" or "Jijhoti".
 After the Bundelas replaced the Chandelas around 14th century, the region came to be known as Bundelkhand after them.

 History

-Under the British Raj, Bundelkhand included the princely states of Orchha, Datia and Samthar.
+The Chandelas were a powerful dynasty in Central India, ruling from the 9th to the 12th century.
+They are best known for constructing the temples of Khajuraho, a UNESCO World Heritage Site.
+The Chandelas ruled over a vast territory, and their influence gradually diminished until their eventual fall in 1182 CE.

+After the decline of the Chandela, the Khangar community, an ancient Kshatriya clan, established their rule over parts of present-day Bundelkhand from the late 12th century until the mid-14th century.
+The Khangar dynasty had its seat of power at Garh Kundar, a fort built by Khet Singh Khangar.
+Their rule over Jujhauti, a region in Bundelkhand, began after the fall of the Chandels in 1182 CE.

+By the 14th century, the Bundela dynasty emerged and supplanted the Khangar rulers.
+Before the advent of British colonial rule in India, the region of Bundelkhand also included several princely states, such as Orchha, Datia, and Samthar.
+Also, kingdoms such as Damoh, Ramgarh were ruled by Lodhi Rajputs.